10 Things to Know Before Traveling from West Yellowstone to Glacier National Park

 Visit the Flathead Valley for Outdoor Recreation Opportunities

 The Flathead Valley has endless opportunities for adventure and fun as well.
 Take a chairlift ride up Whitefish Mountain Resort and explore the valley from above, stroll down the shops in Whitefish and snag some goodies for your tribe that couldn’t come enjoy the beauty for themselves.
 Rent a UTV and off-road for a bit or take that up Going-To-The-Sun Road.
 Paddle down the Flathead River for some great whitewater rafting in Montana with Glacier Raft Company.
-Don’t forget to come explore in the trees with us at Glacier Highline.
+Don’t forget to come experience zipling Glacier National Park with us at Glacier Highline.
 Harness up for loads of FUN!
-Enjoy over 50 high-flying activities including ziplining!
+Enjoy over 50 high-flying activities including our high ropes course and inflatable obstacle course!
 We are a great hiking reward for your kiddos too!
 We hope to see you along your Montana adventure of a lifetime!

 Best Places to Eat from West Yellowstone to Glacier National Park

 Our family rule growing up was when we were on vacation we couldn’t eat anywhere we had at home.
 What are your families’ vacation food rules?
 We have lots of options to step out of the box.
-Try a bison burger or maybe spring for the huckleberry BBQ sauce.
+Try a bison burger or maybe spring for the huckleberry BBQ sauce at our restaurant near Glacier National Park.
 There are lots of ways to put a Montana flair to spice up your lunch or dinner.
 Fortunately, we don’t have lots of chain restaurants here in Montana so branching out is easy.
 Don’t be afraid to ask for suggestions of where to eat or pack a picnic and enjoy it along the shores of a lake, river or on top of a mountain top.

 Best Attire for Your Trek